nannanIT/MyGitCode/MyGitCode/Book/TypeWrite.md

 as quickly as you can
 I will give you a big suprise
 Check it carefully.
+build a attributed string
+int or bool is a simple symbol
+NBA is my favorite hobby, where amazing happens.

 it you we return quickly open look join give ip to to it talk too two two too yellow play rude deep mind voice check expect strong string array is common  take if no yes true false default